-Disclosure: This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
-Please see my full disclosure (https://ambitiouslyalexa.com/affiliate-disclosure) for further information.
+This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
+Read the full disclosure here.

 When you’re at a low, do you…

-- Find your mind wandering back to memories as a child where you felt stressed, anxious, or negative?
+- Find your mind wandering back to memories as a child when you felt stressed, anxious, or negative?

 It’s very possible that your “inner child” could use some comfort and support.
 Even if you had a relatively healthy and supportive childhood, you may have undergone something that has impacted the way you feel and think as an adult.